What season is the sport of mountain biking?

 When does the season start?

 The "season" is a bit different from other sports.
-We start easy "forming" rides and equipment checks in June, start riding more in July, and by August we are fully into training for the first race in early September.
-The state championship is in early November.
+We start easy "forming" rides and equipment checks in early July, start riding more in July, and by August we are fully into training for the first race in early September.

 July and August practices conflict with our summer vacations... is that a problem?